-Chair Brinsfield asked what time the intercept survey will be conducted.
+Chair Brinsfield asked when the survey will be conducted.
 Mr. Petty said roughly 6 a.m. to 12 p.m.

 Mr. Turner said there is special event next Wednesday.
 Mr. Petty said the survey considered special events and will ensure that event was noted.